-One of the benefits of starting a bait shop is that it’s possible to begin with a very small, affordable shop and then grow that into a larger operation once it’s successful.
-A small shop that stocks bait and a few fishing supplies costs about $5,000 to start.
+One of the benefits of starting a bait shop is that it’s possible, to begin with a tiny, affordable shop and then grow that into a larger operation once it’s successful.
+A small shop that stocks bait and a few fishing supplies cost about $5,000 to start.
 A larger shop with a greater selection of bait and inventory can cost $25,000 or more.

 Common startup costs for a bait shop include:

 - Initial inventory including live bait and fishing gear

 - Equipment like refrigerators, minnow tanks, and aerators